+Hello, and welcome to my blog.
+This is where I unpack some of my experiences.
 I was born and raised in Johannesburg city, but my heart has always belonged in the wilderness.
 The conservation of wildlife and the preservation of our natural spaces has been a lifelong mission.
 From a young age, I joined as many local volunteer initiatives as I could.
-In 2016, I completed a diploma in Nature Conservation, and over the past few years, I have worked on several conservation projects in the South African bush.
-Through my time in the field, I have been fortunate to work in many beautiful places across the country, and I was able to participate in some great conservation initiatives.
+This led me to study Nature Conservation.
+Over the past few years, I have worked on several conservation projects in the South African bush.
+Through my time in the field, I have been fortunate enough to work in spectacular reserves across the country and participate in some fantastic initiatives.

-Through this platform, I would like to share some of my personal experiences in the field and give every person a small window into the fascinating world of conservation and the great outdoors.
+Through this platform, I would like to share some of my personal experiences in the field and give every person a small window into the fascinating world of conservation.

 Why Mopani Monkey?

-The name was inspired by the mopane worm - an iconic caterpillar in Southern Africa.
-Being high in protein, they serve as an important food source for birds and also rural communities.
+The name was inspired by the mopane worm - an iconic caterpillar native to Southern Africa.
+Being high in protein, they serve as an important food source for birds and rural communities.